quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Session resumption versus Keep-alive {#resumption-v-keepalive}

-Because QUIC is encapsulated in UDP, applications using QUIC must deal with the fact that deployed stateful middleboxes will generally keep state for much shorter idle timeouts than for TCP.
+Because QUIC is encapsulated in UDP, applications using QUIC must deal with short idle timeouts.
+Deployed stateful middleboxes will generally establish state for UDP flows on the first packet state, and keep state for much shorter idle periods than for TCP.
 According to a 2010 study ({{Hatonen10}}), UDP applications can assume that any NAT binding or other state entry will be expired after just thirty seconds of inactivity.

 A QUIC application has three strategies to deal with this issue: